Knoxville, Tennessee: Arts and culture

 Knoxville is home to a rich arts community and has many festivals throughout the year.
 Its contributions to old-time, bluegrass and country music are numerous, from Flatt and Scruggs and Homer and Jethro to The Everly Brothers.

 The Knoxville Symphony Orchestra (KSO), established in 1935, is the oldest continuing orchestra in the southeast.
 The KSO maintains a core of full-time professional musicians and performs at more than 200 events per year.
 Its traditional venues include the Tennessee Theatre, the Bijou Theatre, and the Civic Auditorium, though it also performs at several non-traditional venues.
 The Knoxville Opera performs a season of opera every year, accompanied by a chorus.
 Knoxville was the location of Sergei Rachmaninoff's final concert in 1943, performed at Alumni Memorial Auditorium at the University of Tennessee.

 Knoxville's underground music scene is rooted with the promotion by AC Entertainment around 1979.
 AC Entertainment, a local entertainment group, sought to expand the city's scene.
 In the 1990s, noted alternative rock critic Ann Powers referred to the city as "Austin without the hype".
 Knoxville is home to a vibrant punk rock scene, having emerged from venues in the Old City district, specifically the Mill & Mine and Pilot Light venues.
 Such punk and hardcore bands include UXB, the STDs, and Koro.
 Knoxville hosts the Big Ears music festival since 2009.
 The festival, dubbed the "most ambitious avant-garde festival in America in more than a decade" in a 2014 Rolling Stone article, hosts musicians ranging from punk rock to chamber pop.

+In literature, Southern Gothic author Cormac McCarthy is from Knoxville, and several of his books feature the city, such as Suttree, a 1979 semi-autobiographical novel.
+James Agee also lived in the city, and his 1957 posthumous autobiographical novel A Death in the Family provides a portrait of life in Knoxville, while also wrestling with the death of Agee's father in a car accident, and the impact this had on his family.
+Writer Alex Haley later moved to the city of Norris north of Knoxville, served as an advisor for city's committee preparing for the 1982 World's Fair and as an adjunct professor for the University of Tennessee.
+In the comic book industry, writers Lowell Cunningham and Walt Simonson are from the city.

 The city also hosts numerous art festivals, including the 17-day Dogwood Arts Festival in April, which features art shows, crafts fairs, food and live music.
 Also in April is the Rossini Festival, which celebrates opera and Italian culture.
 June's Kuumba (meaning creativity in Swahili) Festival commemorates the region's African American heritage and showcases visual arts, folk arts, dance, games, music, storytelling, theater, and food.